paca-dev/paca-dev.github.io/_companies/company-activeeon.md

 url: https://www.activeeon.com/
 description: >
     ActiveEon provides companies with Workflows & Scheduling software for workload automation, acceleration and scalability in the context of big data, analytics, Internet of Things, machine learning, HPC.

+more_description: >
     ActiveEon is involved in projects requiring significant processing times, such as data analysis, financial simulations, machine learning, predictive maintenance, satellite image processing, DNA profiling and more.

 mission: >
     Create and provide users with the best orchestration solution for workload automation and big compute on premises and in the cloud.
 problem_solving: >